Foothill Freeway: Route description

+(1) Route 5 near Tunnel Station to Route 57 near the City of San Dimas via the vicinity of the City of San Fernando.

+(2) Route 57 near the City of San Dimas to Route 10 in the City of Redlands via the vicinity of the City of Highland.

+The section of Route 210 defined in paragraph (2) is not considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs.

-I-210's western terminus is at its junction with the Golden State Freeway (I-5), near the Sylmar district of Los Angeles.
+I-210's western terminus is at its junction with I-5, near the Sylmar district of Los Angeles.
 From that point, the freeway's alignment is generally diagonal as it heads southeast through the northeastern San Fernando Valley and the Crescenta Valley.
-After leaving Los Angeles, it enters northern Glendale and then La Cañada Flintridge where it meets with the Glendale Freeway and Angeles Crest Highway (SR 2) before turning due south towards the junction with the Ventura Freeway (SR 134) in Pasadena.
-At this interchange, the Foothill Freeway shifts its alignment and direction, becoming an east-west freeway.
+After leaving Los Angeles, it enters northern Glendale and then La Cañada Flintridge where it meets with the Glendale Freeway and Angeles Crest Highway portions of SR 2 before turning due south towards the junction with SR 134) in Pasadena.
+At this interchange, the Foothill Freeway shifts its alignment and direction, becoming an east–west freeway.
 From the north, the primary through lanes of I-210 become the unsigned northern stub of unfinished I-710, while from the east, the through lanes of the Ventura Freeway become I-210 as the Ventura Freeway reaches its official eastern terminus.
-After intersecting the northern terminus of I-605 (the San Gabriel River Freeway), I-210 then continues east to the Orange Freeway (SR 57) in Glendora.
-Heading east from the Orange Freeway interchange, until its eastern terminus at I-10 in Redlands, Route 210 is currently signed as a state route.
+After intersecting the northern terminus of I-605, I-210 then continues east to SR 57 in Glendora.
+Heading east from the SR 57 interchange until its eastern terminus at I-10 in Redlands, Route 210 is signed as a state route.